murali44/PodCounter/README.md

 ## Tests

 Unfortunately, I have not included tests with this repo.
 Being new to Golang, I was unable to successfully figure out how to mock interfaces and functions.
-I spend a number of hours trying different mock libraries on github, but failed to make my tests pass.
+I spent a number of hours trying different mock libraries on github, but failed to make my tests pass.